By Michael Molinaro USAMU PAO

 Parker has done this for so long and he knows how to control his nerves and win every match.
 I am still working on the whole aspect of knowing that I am now running with the Parkers of the world, and in order to get there I just have to get to that next level.”

 A torrential downpour on the last day of the trials tested the mettle of everyone involved, from the event organizers to the shooters.
 An abbreviated match that fell under the U.S. Olympic Committee’s rules for Olympic Trials ensued and Parker slammed the door on any chance of last-day collapse by shooting well enough that it was mathematically impossible for anybody to catch him in the final.
-The smiling faces of his two young children and wife, Andrea, awaited Parker after the final round was shot and his ticket for the Olympics was stamped for a fourth time.
+The smiling faces of his two young children and wife, Andrea, awaited Parker after the final round was shot and his ticket for the Olympics was stamped for the fourth time.

 “Having my wife and kids out here the past few days has been a great inspiration,” Parker said.
 “Getting into the finals and looking over and seeing my kids there with a smile on their face watching their dad is an awesome feeling and kind of relaxes me.
 I am looking forward to having them there in London with me.”

 Parker’s win now puts seven USAMU Soldiers on Team USA.
-Joining Parker on the Olympic team are: Sgt.
+Joining Parker on the Olympic team are Sgt.
 1st Class Eric Uptagrafft, rifle prone; Staff Sgt.
 Michael McPhail, rifle prone; Staff Sgt.
 Josh Richmond, double trap; Sgt.
 Glenn Eller, double trap; and Sgt.
 Vincent Hancock, Men’s Skeet.
 Sgt.
 1st Class Josh Olson will compete in the Paralympics as the first active-duty Soldier to ever qualify for the Paralympics.
 Three family members of USAMU Soldiers will also compete in London: Jamie Gray, wife of Staff Sgt.
 Henry Gray, women’s air rifle and women’s three-position rifle; Sandra Uptagrafft, wife of Sgt.
 1st Class Uptagrafft, women’s sport pistol; and Jonathan Hall, brother of Spc.
 Hall, men’s air rifle.

 The Olympic Games opening ceremonies are July 27 and will run through August 12.
 For a complete list of the U.S. shooting team, go to USAShooting.org.
 Follow the USAMU on Facebook for live updates from London.